All Episodes

 I said significant.

-Profound is possible it depends on how you know the stuff is taken up.
+It depends on how the stuff is taken up.

-But we saw a very good take-up last time with the DNC leak, so I'm hopeful.
+But we saw a very good take-up last time with the DNC leaks, so I'm hopeful.

 I can't scoop ourselves before we publish, but we have tens of thousands, possibly as many as 100,000 pages of documents of different types related to the operations that Hillary Clinton is associated with.